anna-follestad-4ss/auto-release-demo/.github/pull_request_template.md

 ## Description
 Provide a short description about the work that has been done.

 ## Checklist
+- [ ] PR title is descriptive and fit for injection into release notes
+- [ ] Correct label(s) are used
 - [ ] All COS are met.
 - [ ] All integration tests pass (if applicable).
-- [ ] New functions, methods and classes are added to the documentation.
-- [ ] New functions, methods and classes are tested (hint: check coverage report).
 🤘